ratan-lab/mecs/README.md

 # Mutation calling for Error-Corrected Sequencing

-An implementation of the bioinformatics methods detailed at https://www.jove.com/video/57509/rare-event-detection-using-error-corrected-dna-and-rna-sequencing to call variants from error corrected DNA sequences.
+An implementation of the bioinformatics recommendations detailed at https://www.jove.com/video/57509/rare-event-detection-using-error-corrected-dna-and-rna-sequencing to call variants from error-corrected DNA sequences.

 Multiple samples are sequenced to high coverage using targeted capture, and paired-end fastq files are generated for each of them.
 The following analysis is done on each one of them to generate a BAM file for each of them.
-The final SNP calls are generated based on the error-profile that is based on all the alignment files.
+The final SNP calls are generated based on the error-profile that is based on **all** the alignment files.

 For each sample:
 * Trim off the first 30 nucleotides of each demultiplexed read to remove oligo sequences from the gene panel.